 1 – Use Your Calendar

-Mark your paydays, regular and irregular bills along with the amounts (or estimates of amounts) coming in and going out.
-This is especially valuable for visual and big picture thinkers, like me.
+Mark your paydays, regular and irregular bills, and the amounts (or estimates of amounts) coming in and going out.
+This is especially valuable for visual and big picture thinkers like me.
 I use a yearly wall planner – a big one! – similar to this.

 2 – Review the Last 12 Months

 Take some time to assess your financial performance over the last year.
 What worked, what didn’t?
-What did you achieve, was it what you hoped?
-Are your debts down and savings up?
-How did your budget fair, can you tighten further or do you need to loosen the reigns a bit?
-And, most importantly, how can you apply what you learned to this brand new year?
+What did you achieve?
+Was it what you hoped?
+Are your debts down and your savings up?
+How did your budget fair?
+Can you tighten further, or do you need to loosen the reigns a bit?
+And most importantly, how can you apply what you learned to this brand new year?

 3 – Review Your Budget